-In the event of a change in control of the Company or a merger or recapitalization in which the Series C Preferred Stock is converted into property or securities other than shares of common stock, the Series C Preferred Stock will be automatically converted into common stock at a premium of 150% (if such event occurs prior to December 20, 2017) or 125% (if such event occurs on or after December 20, 2017) of the Series C Stated Value in place immediately prior to such event.
-Furthermore, from and after December 20, 2017, if the trading price of a share of common stock exceeds 200% of the Conversion Price then in effect for any twenty (20) trading days in the immediately preceding thirty (30) consecutive trading day period, the Company shall have the right to automatically convert the Series C Preferred Stock at the Conversion Price.
+In the event of a change in control of the Company or a merger or recapitalization in which the Series C Preferred Stock is converted into property or securities other than shares of common stock, the Series C Preferred Stock will be automatically converted into common stock at a premium of 150% (if such event occurs prior to December 20, 2017) or 125% (if such event occurs on or after December 20, 2017) of the Series C Stated Value (as defined in the Series C Certificate of Designations) in place immediately prior to such event.
+Furthermore, from and after December 20, 2017, if the trading price of a share of common stock exceeds 200% of the Series C Conversion Price then in effect for any twenty (20) trading days in the immediately preceding thirty consecutive trading day period, the Company shall have the right to automatically convert the Series C Preferred Stock into common stock at the Series C Conversion Price.

 Each share of Series C Preferred Stock shall be entitled to receive cumulative dividends payable at a rate per annum of 10% of the Series C Stated Value on the date of issuance (i.e. \$1,000).
 Such dividends shall be payable through the issuance of additional shares of Series C Preferred Stock on each anniversary of the date of issuance, shall not be paid in cash, and will accrue and accumulate daily.
-Additionally, the Series C Stock shall share ratably on an as converted basis with the common stock in the payment of all other dividends and distributions.
-For the three months and six months ended June 30, 2013, the Company accrued dividends of approximately \$250,000 and \$500,000, respectively.
+Additionally, the Series C Preferred Stock shall share ratably on an as converted basis with the common stock in the payment of all other dividends and distributions.
+For the three months and nine months ended September 30, 2013, the Company accrued dividends of approximately \$255,556 and \$758,333, respectively.

 The Company has concluded that the Series C Preferred Stock is more akin to an equity-type instrument than a debt-type instrument.
 As the embedded conversion option in the Series C Preferred Stock is clearly and closely related to an equity-type host, the conversion option does not require classification and measurement as a derivative financial instrument.
-As the Company's common stock price was less than the Series C Preferred Stock's conversion price on the issuance date, the Company has not recognized a BCF.
+As the Company's common stock price was less than the Series C Conversion Price on the issuance date, the Company has not recognized a BCF.

-Series D Preferred Stock - The Company has designated 13,000 shares of preferred stock as Series D Convertible Preferred Stock.
+Series D Preferred Stock - The Company has designated 13,000 shares of preferred stock as Series D Convertible Preferred Stock, par value \$0.001 per share (the "Series D Preferred Stock").

-On December 20, 2012, the Company issued 11,177 shares of newly-created Series D Convertible Preferred Stock, \$.001 par value per share (the "Series D Preferred Stock"), as partial consideration in the Seesmart acquisition (Note 2).
-In the first quarter of 2013, the Company issued the remaining 738 shares of Series D Preferred Stock pursuant to the Merger Agreement.
+On December 20, 2012, the Company issued 11,177 shares of newly-created Series D Preferred Stock,, as partial consideration in the Seesmart acquisition (see Note 2).
+In the first quarter of 2013, the Company issued the remaining 738 shares of Series D Preferred Stock pursuant to the Seesmart Merger Agreement.
 The Series D Preferred Stock is non-voting and was initially non-convertible.
 The Series D Preferred Stock has a liquidation preference of \$100 per share and will share ratably on an as-converted basis with the Company's common stock in the payment of dividends and distributions.
-On May 15, 2013, all 11,915 shares of Series D Preferred Stock were automatically converted into 1,712,167 shares of common stock at a conversion price per share equal to \$0.6959.
+On May 15, 2013, all 11,915 shares of Series D Preferred Stock were automatically converted into 1,712,167 shares of common stock at a conversion price per share equal to \$0.6959 (the "Series D Conversion Price").